Heartbreak High: Series synopsis

 Series five first aired on BBC2 in the UK from 10 December 1996 to 14 October 1997, and in Australia on the ABC from 3 February 1997 to 19 June 1997, a total of 39 episodes.
 This series had the most significant cast change, with the majority of remaining cast members being phased out of the show within the first six episodes, and the show shifting focus from the Bordino family onto the Scheppers family.
 A new school year begins from the eighth episode onwards and continues in a floating timeline, with students in their last school year but not sitting for their HSC exams until midway through series seven (with over two years passing in real time).

 Series six marked the debut of Hartley Heights, the student's new school location.
 The first 20 episodes of series six aired on the ABC from 23 June to 28 August 1997.
 After nearly a year of repeats, 20 more episodes aired from 1 July to 8 September 1998.

 The seventh and final series first aired on BBC2 in the UK from 8 December 1998 to 9 November 1999, and in Australia on the ABC from 15 July to 1 December 1999, for a total of 40 episodes.
 The show was eventually cancelled as selling another series to foreign TV stations proved increasingly difficult.
 BBC2 had no interest in buying an additional series, due to scheduling delays a backlog of episodes had built up, and the program was forced to wrap up production.

 Cast and characters

 Cast timeline

-Lighter colors denote recurring guest stars versus series regulars.
+Lighter colours denote recurring guest stars versus series regulars.